Coffee Space

-Recently I was looking for a Python function that could parse HTML and remove the <script>
+Recently I was looking for a Python function that could parse HTML

-tags.
-For example, you may have the following:
+and remove the <script> tags.
+For example, you may

 0001 html = "Hello world! <script>alert('Hi!');</script> Test."

-We want to strip between the tags <script>
+We want to strip between the tags <script> and

-.
-I wrote a function called strip_between()
+<script>.
+I wrote a function called

-that does this:
+strip_between() that does this:

 0002 # strip_between() 0003 # 0004 # Strips out a string inclusively between two strings until no matches are 0005 # found.
 0006 # 0007 # NOTE: There is an assumption made that the strings are found and only found 0008 # in matching pairs.
 If b appears before a, it doesn't make sense to remove 0009 # between b and a, as order matters.
 0010 # 0011 # @param s The string to be searched.
 0012 # @param a The first string to search for.
 0013 # @param b The second string to search for.
 0014 # @return The removal of the strings.
 0015 def strip_between(s, a, b) : 0016 z = 0 0017 l = len(s) + 1 0018 while l > len(s) : 0019 l = len(s) 0020 i = s.find(a, z) 0021 j = s.find(b, z) 0022 if i < 0 or j < 0 or i >= j : 0023 continue 0024 s = s[:i] + s[(j + len(b)):] 0025 z = i 0026 return s

-It takes the input string s
+It takes the input string s, the first string to check

-.
-It keeps checking until all matches have been found.
+keeps checking until all matches have been found.

 We can now run this on our test input 1: